Solving Multiparametric Generalized Nash Equilibrium Problems and Explicit Game-Theoretic Model Predictive Control: Abstract

 \section{Abstract}

-We present a method to compute explicit solutions of parametric Generalized Nash Equilibrium (GNE) problems with convex quadratic cost functions and linear coupling and local constraints.
-Assuming the parameters only enter the linear terms of the cost functions and constraint right-hand sides, we provide the exact multiparametric solution of the GNE problem.
-Such a solution enables ($i$) minimal real-time computation, ($ii$) inherent interpretability, explainability, and exact enumeration of all multiple equilibria, ($iii$) determine desired GNE solution types in the case of infinitely-many equilibria, and ($iv$) zero-shot updates of the GNE solution due to changes of constraint right-hand sides and/or linear costs.
-In line with explicit Model Predictive Control (MPC) approaches, we apply our method to solve game-theoretic MPC (Receding Horizon Games) explicitly, comparing performance against centralized solvers in a battery charging game and in a toy two-mass spring system control problem.
-A Python implementation of the algorithms presented in this paper is available on \url{https://github.com/bemporad/nash_mpqp}.
+We present a method for computing explicit solutions to parametric generalized Nash equilibrium (GNE) problems with convex quadratic cost functions and linear coupling and local constraints.
+Assuming that the parameters enter only the linear terms of the cost functions and the constraint right-hand sides, we provide the exact multiparametric solution of the GNE problem.
+Such a solution enables: ($i$) minimal real-time computation; ($ii$) inherent interpretability and explainability, as well as exact enumeration of all multiple equilibria; ($iii$) selection of desired GNE solution types in the case of infinitely many equilibria; and ($iv$) zero-shot updates of the GNE solution in response to changes in constraint right-hand sides and/or linear costs.
+In line with explicit model predictive control (MPC) approaches, we apply our method to solve game-theoretic MPC problems, also known as receding horizon games, explicitly.
+We compare its performance against centralized solvers in a battery charging game and a toy two-mass-spring-damper system control problem.
+A Python implementation of the algorithms presented in this paper is available at \url{https://github.com/bemporad/nash_mpqp}.